Page images

 fences, which had been erected a few days previous during a fight between the cavalry of Kilpatrick and Wheeler.
 The bridge was destroyed, and the enemy's pickets fired upon us from the eastern bank.
 These were soon driven away by a regiment of my command, and the bridge was reconstructed by the Michigan Engineers.
 I crossed it with my advance at three P.M., and encamped on the east side of the creek, in the vicinity of Buck Head Church.

 following the main Louisville road for seven miles to Fleming's house; there turning square to the right by a small road, moved eight miles to Spiers Station, (No. Eleven,) which I reached at one o'clock.
 After a short halt for dinner, moved on, following the road toward Station No. Ten, and encamped about seven P.M. on the east side of a small creek which crossed the road six miles from Station No. Eleven, the camp of the First division being about one mile and a half in advance of mine.
 The roads travelled to-day December 3.-My division having been assignwere generally good, and quite dry and hard west ed the rear of the corps, did not leave camp until of Spiers Station; east of that place, there was eleven A.M., when I moved, following closely the considerable swamp and marshy ground.
 The rear of the Third division.
 Colonel Dustin's bricountry through which we passed on the Louis-gade, of that division, having been directed to ville road was excellent, the plantations being report to me, was assigned the charge of the train large and the buildings fine.
 After leaving that of Kilpatrick's cavalry, which was given me to road, the country is poorer, and appears to be guard.
-Lieutenant Newkirk's .battery was also newly settled.
+Lieutenant Newkirk's battery was also newly settled.
 Distance travelled was twenty- under my orders, and was placed in rear of my one miles.
 Third brigade, which followed the trains.
-About November 30.-Marched at six A.M., and reach- five miles north of Millen, and not far from the ing the encampment of the First division, found railroad, there is a prison-pen or stockade, in the troops had not yet left.
-At half-past ten, fol- which had, until recently, been confined some lowed that division north toward Louisville, leav-three thousand of our soldiers.
-The stockade ing Jones's brigade, which was then about three was about eight hundred feet square, and inclosand a half miles distant, at the railroad bridge ed nearly fifteen acres.
-It was made of heavy across the Ogeechee, to destroy that and the pine logs, rising from twelve to fifteen feet above wagon-bridge across the river, and then to follow the ground; on the top of these logs, at intervals to Louisville.
-After halting a few hours for din- of some eighty yards, were placed sentry-boxes. ner, and to repair the bridge over the Ogeechee, Inside of the stockade, running parallel to it, at which had been partly burned by the rebel cav- a distance from it of thirty feet, was a fence of alry, we crossed the river and encamped, at dark, light scantling, supported on short posts.
-This two miles beyond, on the east side of Big Creek, was the "dead line."
-About one third of the on a high hill overlooking miles of the country, area, on the western side, was occupied with a and two and a half miles south of Louisville.
-The crowd of irregular earthen huts, evidently made country on both sides of the Ogeechee is an ex- by the prisoners. tensive swamp, with thick, tangled growth.
+About November 30.—Marched at six A.M., and reach-five miles north of Millen, and not far from the ing the encampment of the First division, found the troops had not yet left.
+At half-past ten, followed that division north toward Louisville, leaving Jones's brigade, which was then about three and a half miles distant, at the railroad bridge across the Ogeechee, to destroy that and the wagon-bridge across the river, and then to follow to Louisville.
+After halting a few hours for dinner, and to repair the bridge over the Ogeechee, which had been partly burned by the rebel cavalry, we crossed the river and encamped, at dark, two miles beyond, on the east side of Big Creek, on a high hill overlooking miles of the country, and two and a half miles south of Louisville.
+The country on both sides of the Ogeechee is an extensive swamp, with thick, tangled growth.
 These swamps, however, have good sandy bottoms, and it was not difficult to pass through them.
 The distance marched was ten miles.

 December 1.-Moved at seven A.M., my division leading, following the road toward Millen.
 My advance was preceded by the Ninth Illinois mounted infantry.
 Crossed Big Dry Spring and Baker's Creeks, passing through the camp of Carlin's division of the Fourteenth corps, west of Baker's Creek, and encamped one and a half miles from Bark Camp Creek.
 The country passed through on this day's march was very swampy, although the roads in the main were very good.
 The facilities for forage were not as ample as on the previous days, the plantations being comparatively few; and although these few bore marks of having been well cultivated, the stock and provisions had been mostly removed.
 The distance travelled was thirteen miles.